 The Center for Furniture Craftsmanship is located in the coastal village of Rockport, Maine, between Camden and Rockland.
 This is a beautiful vacation destination and a wonderful place to live.
 Explore Penobscot Bay from the deck of an historic windjammer or the intimacy of an ocean kayak.
-Canoe, fish, and swim in our many lakes and rivers, including famous Megunticook and our favorite swimming hole, Rocky Pond.
+Canoe, fish, and swim in our many lakes and rivers, including famous Megunticook and nearby Chickawaukie.
 Hike in Camden Hills State Park, or drive to spectacular Mt.
 Desert Island.
 Visit the lovely fishing villages of Tenants Harbor and Port Clyde.
 Take a ferry to the quiet islands of North Haven, Vinalhaven, and Islesboro.

-The Camden/Rockport area is also blessed with excellent restaurants, Bay Chamber Concerts, the Maine Media Workshops, and the renowned Farnsworth Museum in Rockland.
-Those who like to shop will find an abundance of galleries, antique stores and flea markets, not to mention L.L.
+The Camden/Rockport area is also blessed with excellent restaurants, Bay Chamber Concerts, the Maine Media Workshops, and the Farnsworth Art Museum in Rockland.
+Those who like to shop will find an abundance of galleries, antique stores, and flea markets, not to mention L.L.
 Bean and Freeport outlet shops just over an hour away.
-For more information visit the Penobscot Bay Regional Chamber of Commerce at mainedreamvacation.com.
+For more information visit the Penobscot Bay Regional Chamber of Commerce.

 Participants may purchase lumber and sandpaper at the Center for their furniture projects or may bring their own.
-We stock ash, cherry, maple, white oak, and poplar at normal retail prices.
-For courses where everyone uses identical materials—such as Finishing A to Z, Relief Carving, and Introduction to Turning—a supply fee will be charged to cover the costs of shared materials.
-Upon registration each student will be sent a supply list which indicates the range of any supply fee, along with a list of tools to bring to the workshop.
+We stock ash, cherry, maple, white oak, walnut, and poplar at normal retail prices.
+For courses where everyone uses identical materials—such as All About Finishing, Ornamental Carving, and Learn to Turn—a supply fee will be charged to cover the costs of shared materials.
+Upon registration, each student is sent a supply list which indicates the approximate supply fee, along with a list of tools to bring to the workshop.

 Also, we can refer you to private apartments, cottages, motels, bed and breakfasts, and campsites.
 They are plentiful throughout the mid-coast area.
 However, we suggest you book your housing without delay, as this is a popular vacation area.
 We are always available to help you find what you need.